observablehq/framework/docs/javascript/imports.md

 ### Self-hosting of npm imports

 Framework downloads `npm:` imports from jsDelivr during preview and build.
-This improves performance and security of your built site by removing runtime dependencies on external sites.
-It also improves performance during local preview by only downloading libraries once.
+This improves performance, security, and stability of your built site by removing runtime dependencies on external sites.

 Downloads from npm are cached in `.observablehq/cache/_npm` within your [source root](../config#root) (`docs` by default).
+An imported module is downloaded from jsDelivr only if it is not already in the cache.
 You can clear the cache and restart the server to re-fetch the latest versions of libraries from npm.

 Self-hosting of `npm:` imports applies to transitive static and [dynamic imports](#dynamic-imports).
 In addition to downloading modules, Framework downloads supporting files as needed for [recommended libraries](./imports#implicit-imports) and [`import.meta.resolve`](#import-resolutions).
 For example, [DuckDB](../lib/duckdb) needs WebAssembly modules, and [KaTeX](../lib/tex) needs a stylesheet and fonts.
 For dynamic imports and `import.meta.resolve`, Framework is only able to self-host import specifiers that are static string literals.